-Call for help and dial 999 (9 999 from school internal phone)
+Call for help and dial 999

-Lie the person down and elevate their legs- this increases return of blood to the heart and reduces shock.
+Lie the person down and elevate their legs.
+This increases return of blood to the heart and reduces shock.

 If there are breathing difficulties the person may be more comfortable sitting up-assess which seems best for the individual